Eddie Murphy: Relationships and children

+Tensions with Bill Cosby

+Contrary to claims of Bill Cosby having a major influence on Murphy, it is acknowledged that Murphy has in fact long had a tense relationship with Cosby.
+In a 2019 episode of Comedians in Cars Getting Coffee, Murphy revealed to Jerry Seinfeld that he began having a tense relationship with Cosby after Cosby was highly negative towards him when the two met in 1981 and that his Cosby parodies which he began doing in the 1980s in fact reflected his real life animosity towards Cosby.
+Despite a few public appearances together in later time, and showing what was publicly suggested to be friendly terms while participating in a softball game in 1989, Murphy and Cosby were actually never able to resolve their tensions.
+Their feud would become more publicly hinted in Murphy's 1987 stand-up film Eddie Murphy Raw, where Murphy suggested that Cosby, who was at the time doing commercials for Coca Cola, “have a Coke and a smile and shut the f— up.”
+It was also acknowledged that while meeting with Richard Pryor and Murphy at Loyola Marymount University in Los Angeles in 1989, Cosby appeared more interested in interacting with Pryor.
+Even shortly after publicly shaking hands with Cosby while attending the Sammy Davis Jr.'s 60th Anniversary Celebration TV special, which was televised in 1990, Murphy would again do another impression of Cosby as he was being filmed onstage, with Cosby's reaction being unrecorded.
+In 2019, Murphy re-ignited the feud while hosting Saturday Night Live during his opening monologue, stating "My kids are pretty much my whole life now, but if you would have told me 30 years ago that I would be this boring, stay-at-home house dad and Bill Cosby would be in jail, even I would have taken that bet...
+Who's America's dad now?", referring to Bill Cosby's sexual assault cases.

 Philanthropy

 Murphy has donated money to the AIDS Healthcare Foundation, as well as cancer, education, creative arts, family support, health, and homeless charities.
 He has donated to the Martin Luther King Jr. Center, and $100,000 to the Screen Actors' Guild's strike relief fund.

 Murphy has paid for the funerals of several friends such as Redd Foxx and Rick James, and purchased a tombstone for the previously unmarked graves of Billie "Buckwheat" Thomas and Tim Moore, but does not attend funerals, having only attended two - those of his father and stepfather - and finding them emotionally overwhelming.
 His plan for himself is direct cremation with no funeral or memorial service.

 Religious beliefs

 Murphy was baptized Catholic.
 It was reported in a 2011 issue of Rolling Stone magazine that Murphy remarked, "...
 I don't want to have no religion.
 I have Christian-based values and beliefs."